Top things to know

 What if I stopped using birth control and still haven’t gotten pregnant?

-First, remember that to get pregnant, you need to have sex in the “fertile window” of the cycle (you can use Clue to track your cycle regularity, cycle length, basal body temperature, and cervical fluid to help figure out when your fertile window is) (24).
+First, remember that to get pregnant, you need to have sex in the fertile days of your cycle (you can use Clue to track your cycle regularity, cycle length, basal body temperature, and cervical fluid to help figure out when your fertile days are) (24).
 A common rule of thumb is that if you are consistently having sex in the fertile window and haven’t gotten pregnant within a year (or six months if you’re over the age of 35), you should consider checking in with your healthcare provider (24).